LeTourneau Empowering Global Solutions: Sierra Leone

 The LEGS/LIMBS team was active in Sierra Leone from 2007-2008.
 Their first trip in January 2007 was to evaluate the potential for having Sierra Leone as a hub.
 During this time, [Mercy Ships-New Steps] became LEGS’ host during their trips to Sierra Leone.
 This was followed by a trip in 2008 where LEGS held a TTW in the National Center for Rehabilitation in Freetown.
 The TTW was attended by NGO’s such as Handicap International (HI) and the Prosthetic Outreach Foundation (POF).
 After Mercy Ships-New Steps pulled out of Sierra Leone, the LEGS team lost its host, and was unable to return.
 However, local professionals working for POF are still manufacturing the LEGS M1 Knee, proving that LEGS technology is a viable option for a locally obtainable prosthetic solution.

-Materials validation

-Prosthetic components developed through LEGS/LIMBS will adhere to the same rigorous testing standards as their first-world counterparts, and be tested in accordance with the requirements of ISO 10328, which includes both static and fatigue loading.
-Additional materials testing will be undertaken to fully characterize materials in accordance with relevant ISO and American Society for Testing and Materials (ASTM) standards.
-Work will include the development of permissible material property limits and dimensional adaptation guidelines, which would facilitate substitutions of specified materials not accessible in a given country.

-A new type of custom foot tester is also currently under development by LEGS/LIMBS.
-It has been created to improve the ability of the prosthetics community to assess long-term foot performance under realistic service conditions in the laboratory.
-No tester like this currently exists, even in the developed world.
-The new prototype tester was constructed in 2007 and currently awaits programming and validation.
-Once this tester is operational it will be used extensively in the development of a new foot design.

 Laboratory-based patient outcomes evaluation

 The LEGS Outcomes and Rehabilitation Research team is responsible for evaluating outcomes for patients using LEGS prosthetic technology and for developing guidelines for prosthetists and therapists to use in the rehabilitation of patients using the technology.
 This includes the development of programs for both laboratory evaluations here in the U.S. as well as field evaluations at LEGS overseas sites.

 Laboratory evaluations of patient outcomes are conducted in two ways: